mryan2/analogue-gravity-MSc/README.md

 - User-controlled camera rotation and zoom for interactive exploration.
 - A GUI for parameter customization.

+## Thesis Text
+This is provided in both the original editable format (MS Word for Windows) and as a PDF.

 ## Demonstration Videos

 **Early Development**
    Visualization using Mayavi: [Link] https://vimeo.com/1043240577 Prototype for GUI (Tkinter): [Link] https://vimeo.com/1045104014